Environmental Investigation Sample Clauses

 Environmental Investigation.
 The Borrowers or any of PLC’s Subsidiaries shall be the subject of any proceedings or investigation of any toxic or hazardous waste or substance into the environment, or any violation of any federal, state or local environmental, health or safety law or regulation, which, in either case, could reasonably be expected to have a Material Adverse Effect.

 Environmental Investigation.
-Pursuant to the terms described below, Purchaser shall commence, if it desires, and be permitted to conduct environmental assessments of: (a) any or all parcels of Company Real Property and Company-Leased Property; and (b) any real property acquired or leased by Company or any of the Company Subsidiaries after the date of this Plan of Merger (each of (a) and (b) an "Investigated Property").
+Pursuant to the terms described below, Purchaser shall be permitted to conduct environmental assessments of: (a) any or all parcels of real property owned by Company or any Company Subsidiary; and (b) to the extent permitted by the current owners or operators thereof, any other real estate formerly owned, leased, or used by Company or any of the Company Subsidiaries as of the date of this Plan of Merger, and any real property acquired or leased by Company or any of the Company Subsidiaries after the date of this Plan of Merger (each an “Investigated Property”).
 As to each Investigated Property:

 Environmental Investigation.
 Buyer shall have the right, at its sole cost and expense, to (i) conduct tests of the soil surface or subsurface waters and air quality at, in, on, beneath or about the Facilities, and to conduct such other procedures as may be recommended by an environmental consultant engaged by Buyer based on its professional judgment, in a manner consistent with good engineering practice, (ii) inspect records, reports, permits, applications, monitoring results, studies, correspondence, data, historical information and any other information or documents relevant to environmental conditions or environmental noncompliance and (iii) inspect all buildings and equipment at the Facilities including, without limitation, the visual inspection of the physical plants for asbestos-containing construction materials; provided that in each -------- case, such tests and inspections shall be conducted only (A) during regular business hours and upon reasonable notice and (B) in a manner that will not materially interfere with the operation of the business of the Companies and/or the use of, access to or egress from the Facilities.
 Shareholders shall make available such Personnel, attorneys and consultants of the Companies for such discussions regarding the environmental condition and compliance of the Facilities as the Buyer shall reasonably request.